cityunicorn540-tech/cityunicorn-vault/README.md

 ## Third-Party Credits

-Some games in this repository are built using the **WASM-4 Fantasy Console**.
+​"This site hosts games built with the WASM-4 Fantasy Console (ISC License).
+Audio, Netplay, and Input systems are powered by the WASM-4 runtime."
 **WASM-4 License (ISC):**
 Copyright (c) Bruno Garcia